Loic017/Loic017/README.md

 Computer Science Student
 ------------------------
-A 2nd year university Computer Science student.
+A (almost) 2nd year Computer Science student.
 Interested in web development and more.

 * 🧠  I'm learning Django, more HTML + CSS and improving my Python.